Are you concerned about the way your midriff looks?

 Step 3 – Pick the right patterns

-Wearing patterns will confuse the eye and can be an effective way of disguising chubby areas but it is vital that you wear the right kind for you.
-(This subject deserves a whole blog to itself really so stay tuned for that in the coming weeks).
+Wearing patterns will confuse the eye and can be an effective way of disguising areas you’d rather not draw attention to, but it is vital that you wear the right kind for you.

-As a general rule, however, if your tummy is large then you should wear a medium to large pattern.
+As a general rule, however, if your tummy is large then you might be best in a medium to large pattern.
 A smaller print will make your tum look bigger so if you’re worried about it then you should have in mind that bigger patterns can be more forgiving.

 I can’t emphasise this enough!
-If you’re worried about the way your belly looks and you know you have some excess flab around your midriff then you should never ever tuck your top into your waistband.
+If you’re worried about the way your belly looks and you know you have some excess flab around your midriff then avoid a neatly tucked top into your waistband.
 Doing so is a sure fire way to accentuate any bulges you have and there is always a more flattering way to dress and style yourself.
+These days a better way to tuck is the ‘french tuck’ or ‘half-tuck’.
+This involves tucking in a small amount of fabric at the front and letting the rest hang out.
+It takes some practice but can work well.
+Otherwise, choose tops that have a finished hemline and are designed to be worn un-tucked.

 Step 5 – Beware of belts and belt hoops